tdownie0/music-theor-ease/topics/Fundamentals/ch6.md

 > structure of the command is more apt to make sense to us though.
 Here the program is "git", and the
 > git command (function) would be "commit".
 Here the function "commit" is being told it will have
 > a message parameter being passed, which is the argument "Hi!".
 This is used instead of parenthesis,
-> and using argument postioning to indicate which parameter the argument represents.
+> and using argument positioning to indicate which parameter the argument represents.

 My hope here is not to select one of these disciplines for you, but to give you the tools to be effective at any.
 The basics are still the basics across all of them.
 Programming is similar to other